MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks.md

 1. Select **Import**.
 This will create a notebook with path `"/Shared/PySparkNetworkSimilarityClass"`.
 No need to run this notebook.

-## Import NetworkSimilaritySample.py as a notebook
+## Import NetworkSimilaritySample notebook

 In this section, you import NetworkSimilaritySample.py as a notebook in Azure Databricks workspace.
-You will run this notebook.

 1. Save ns/NetworkSimilaritySample.py in MAG dataset to local drive.